-In the recording, you can hear the call taker snoring and the caller says, "Hello?" and then the call taker asks again, "Yes, Houston 911.
+In the recording, you can hear the call taker snoring when the caller says, "Hello?" and then the call taker asks again, "Yes, Houston 911.
 Do you need medical, police, or fire?"

-After the caller was transferred and reported the emergency, he asked to speak to a supervisor about the call taker seeming to fall asleep.
+After Gonzales was transferred and reported the emergency, he asked to speak to a supervisor about the call taker seeming to fall asleep.

 The Houston Emergency Center sent ABC13 the following statement: